symfony/symfony-docs/book/security.rst

 that may have occurred, but the security system itself takes care of checking the submitted username and password and authenticating the user.

-Now, create the corresponding template:
+Finally, create the corresponding template:

 .. configuration-block::